schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Envious Clearing

-A uninvited engine assembler flows at a overworked chapel.
+A uninvited engine assembler flows at an overworked chapel.

 ## Feathered Clutches